A Comparative Analysis of Contextual Representation Flow in State-Space and Transformer Architectures: Empirical Analysis

-\paragraph{(3.3.1) Holistic feature manifold dynamics.} Figure~\ref{fig:cka} shows that \texttt{GPT-Neo-2.7B} maintains near-perfect CKA similarity ($\sim 100\%$) in early layers, with even the 1st layer retaining 90\% similarity with layer 20.
-Consistent with observations in Section~\ref{sssec:token-analysis}, a feature shift occurs at layer 29, where the similarity score drops to 80\% by the final layer.
+Figure~\ref{fig:cka} shows that \texttt{GPT-Neo-2.7B} maintains near-perfect CKA similarity (${\sim}100\%$) in early layers, with even the first layer retaining 90\% similarity with Layer~20.
+Consistent with observations in Section~\ref{sssec:token-analysis}, a feature shift occurs at Layer~29, where the similarity score drops to 80\% by the final layer.
 This suggests the manifold formed by token representations is stable and smoothly transforms before undergoing reconfiguration in late layers.
 In contrast, \texttt{Pythia-2.8B} starts at 90\% similarity but drops sharply to 30\% by the second layer.
-However, its propagation pattern in the remaining layers (3-32) closely resembles that of \texttt{GPT-Neo-2.7B}.
-On the other hand, both \texttt{Mamba2-2.7B} and \texttt{Mamba-2.8B} exhibit fluctuating similarity scores between 20\% and 70\% until layer 51, after which they steadily increase, reaching 90\% by the final layer 64.
+However, its propagation pattern in the remaining layers (3--32) closely resembles that of \texttt{GPT-Neo-2.7B}.
+In constrast, both \texttt{Mamba2-2.7B} and \texttt{Mamba-2.8B} exhibit fluctuating similarity scores between 20\% and 70\% until Layer~51, after which they steadily increase, reaching 90\% by the final Layer~64.
 This difference signals distinct architectural strategies in maintaining and reshaping feature spaces at a global level, revealing their contrasting approaches to integrating and refining context beyond individual token trajectories.